-One solution DTC brands are adopting is subscription pricing.
+In 2022, DTC brands started adopting subscription pricing – even for physical products.
 This involves a monthly recurring fee in exchange for replenishment of commonly used goods.
 It works well with products that renew regularly, such as bath essentials, pantry supplies, and even pet food.

 DTC food brand, the Butcher Box, implements a “monthly box” subscription service.
 Customers can choose from pre-selected boxes or customize their own box.
 They further incentivize customers with free products for staying on their subscription.

-One trend that’s helping improve this number is the availability of flexible payment options.
+One trend from 2023 that continues to 2024 and is meant to improve this number is the availability of flexible payment options.
 Aside from enabling the use of Apple Pay and Google Pay, DTC sites are also offering “buy now, pay later” (BNPL) schemes which work well for expensive products.

 Consumers are loving this type of payment scheme because they can receive their orders by initially paying a fraction of the cost.
 In some cases, no upfront fees are collected.
 Interests are minimal or non-existent, making this type of consumer financing better than using banks and credit cards.